kaelyavel/kaelyavel/README.md

 - 👋 Hi, I’m @kaelyavel
 - 🌱 I’m a Gameplay Programmer mainly using Unity
 - 👀 I’m interested in Computer Graphics / Animation
-- 📫 You can reach me out via Instagram : @kaelyavel
+- 📫 You can reach me out on Instagram : @kaelyavel

 <!---
 kaelyavel/kaelyavel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.